Summer Research Alumni

 |Summer Research Collaborators

 |"This was my first real research experience and while previously I was unsure about my career path, I am now applying to graduate schools (including Vanderbilt) because of the great experience that I had.
 In addition to research, we had weekly seminars where we learned professional development skills and about graduate school, which I found to be very helpful.
 We also did a few socials with all the undergraduates where we got to explore Nashville."

-For information on potential projects for the 2020 Program, please visit this page.
+For information on potential projects for the 2022 Program, please visit this page.